Tingtttt01/Tingtttt01.github.io/_pages/about.md

 **Welcome!**

-I'm Yiting, and you can call me Viva (yep, the same as the name of a famous song written by Coldplay).
+I'm Yiting, and you can call me Viva.

 I am going to graduate from Zhejiang University with a Master's Degree in Journalism and Communication in June 2025.
 Resovled to become a communication reseacher, I am currently preparing for my PhD application.

-My research interest lies in the intersection of social support, interpersonal, family, health and technology-mediated communication.
-I am greatly fascinated by an ultimate question: **how can we support each other to overcome challenges in this constantly changing world?**
+My research interest lies in **social support, interpersonal and technology-mediated communication, especially at the intersection of family and health contexts**.
+I am greatly fascinated by an ultimate question: **How can we support each other to overcome challenges in this constantly changing world?**

 Out of my academic zone, I go hiking, climb mountains and ride a bike on a regular basis to reinvigorate myself.